translate/pootle/docs/server/commands.rst

 Strictly speaking ``syncdb`` is a generic Django management command that creates empty database tables.
-It has been customized for Pootle to create everything required for a bare bones install.
+It has been customized for Pootle to create everything required for a bare bones install for releases up to 2.5.0.
 This includes database tables, default permissions, some default objects used internally by Pootle (like the *"default"* and *"nobody"* user profiles) and the special Terminology and :ref:`Templates languages <templates#the_templates_language>`.

-If you just run ``syncdb`` you will have a usable Pootle install but you will need to create all languages manually, and you will not have a tutorial project to play with.
+For releases up to 2.5.0, if you just run ``syncdb`` you will have a usable Pootle install but you will need to create all languages manually, and you will not have a tutorial project to play with.
+For releases after 2.5.0, ``syncdb`` will leave the database schema out of date and unusable until you migrate to the latest database schema using the :ref:`commands#migrate` command.

+.. _commands#migrate:

+migrate
+^^^^^^^

+This is South's :ref:`migrate command <south:commands>`, and applies all needed migrations to bring the database up to the latest schema revision.
+This is required for releases after 2.5.0, even if it is a fresh install, and you are not upgrading from a previous release.

 .. _commands#initdb: